AlmuHS/GNUMach_SMP/README.md

 The implementation of this step is based in [Min_SMP acpi.c](https://github.com/AlmuHS/Min_SMP/blob/master/acpi.c) implementation.
 The main function is `acpi_setup()`, who call to other functions to go across ACPI tables.

-To adapt the code to *gnumach*, It was necessary some changes:
+To adapt the code to *gnumach*, it was necessary to make some changes:

 - **Copy and rename files**

 	The [`acpi.c`](https://github.com/AlmuHS/Min_SMP/blob/master/acpi.c) and [`acpi.h`](https://github.com/AlmuHS/Min_SMP/blob/master/acpi.h) files were renamed to [`acpi_rsdp.c`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/acpi_rsdp.c) and [`acpi_rsdp.h`](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/acpi_rsdp.h)

-	These files were copied in `i386/i386at/..` directory
+	These files were copied in `i386/i386at/..` directory.

 - **Change headers and move variables**